-Both the flu and COVID-19 can be serious illnesses.
+However, there are some simple steps you can take to protect yourself and your loved ones.
 Here’s what you can do to be prepared for flu season:

-- Stock your medicine cabinet: If you get a mild case of the flu or COVID-19, you’ll want to stay home until you feel better to avoid passing it on to others.
-Dr. Englund suggests keeping a few things handy in case this happens: a fever reducer like acetaminophen (Tylenol), ibuprofen for muscle aches, cough syrup and thermometer.
+- Stock your medicine cabinet: You can also prepare for the flu at home.
+Dr. Englund suggests keeping a few things handy in case this happens: a fever reducer like acetaminophen (Tylenol), ibuprofen for muscle aches, cough syrup and a thermometer.
+“There are a lot of great over-the-counter medications that you can use just for symptomatic relief,” Dr. Englund says.
+“Get a flu and cold medication to also help cut down on the nasal stuffiness and the cough that you might have.”
 If you have an underlying condition that puts you at greater risk for severe illness, it may also be helpful to have a pulse oximeter at home, which measures the levels of oxygen in your blood.

-Winter is also prime time for other contagious viral illnesses like respiratory syncytial virus (which commonly infects children) and norovirus (a stomach bug).
+Winter is also prime time for other contagious viral illnesses like respiratory syncytial virus or RSV (which commonly infects children) and norovirus (a stomach bug).
 Many of the recommendations for curbing the spread of COVID-19 and the flu can also help keep these viruses at bay.
-Washing your hands frequently, disinfecting high-touch surfaces often, practicing good cough etiquette and staying home when you’re sick are good practices during the winter no matter what.
+Washing your hands frequently, disinfecting high-touch surfaces often, practicing good cough etiquette, and staying home when you’re sick are good practices during the winter no matter what.

 But with the added layer of COVID-19 still in play, they’re extra important.
 “I think we’re going to have to get very comfortable with practicing all of these preventative measures,” Dr. Englund says.
 “Masks, for example, may become a routine part of our lives during these severe respiratory illness seasons.
 And that’s ok, if we’re able to protect people and lower the number of deaths.
 With these preventative measures, we’re not only protecting ourselves, but we’re protecting those around us.”